scala/improvement-proposals/content/pattern-matching-with-named-fields.md

 This SIP introduces a readable, optional extensible, and intuitive way to deconstruct case classes in pattern matching.

-A WIP PR can be found here: https://github.com/Jentsch/dotty/tree/pattern-matching-with-named-fields
+A WIP-PR can be found here: https://github.com/Jentsch/dotty/tree/pattern-matching-with-named-fields

 This SIP is for now structured in three sections:
 [Motivation](##Motivation) to visualize the desired outcome.